AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 ### 11. How does Search work with AEM-Magento using CIF?

 CIF provides Search bar and Search Result components.
 The Search bar component sends a GraphQL request with the search term to Magento.
 Magento then returns a product list that includes product name, price, SLUG, etc. The Search Result component then displays the search results in a gallery view on a search result page created in AEM.
 The Search supports basic full-text search.
-We use the SLUG to build a reference to the PDP.
+We use the SLUG/url key to build a reference to the PDP.

 ### 11. How can product data be used in MSM or translations?